RedisLabs/redislabs-docs/content/rv/how-to/importing-data-database.md

 To import a dataset from any publicly available Redis server, simply enter the following information in the Import Dataset dialog of your Redis Cloud Pro instance and click the "Import" button when done:
+// @ben can you add the location in Pro app, in Database tab.
 1. Enter the hostname or the public IP address of the source Redis server in the **Redis Hostname/IP Address** box.
 1. Enter the port of the source Redis server in the Port field, if it